meta-llama/llama-stack-client-kotlin/README.md

 - Simple Integration: With easy-to-use APIs, a developer can quickly integrate Llama Stack in their Android app.
 The difference with local vs remote inferencing is also minimal.

 Latest Release Notes: [v0.0.54.1](https://github.com/meta-llama/llama-stack-client-kotlin/releases/tag/v0.0.54.1)
+- Tagged releases are stable versions of the project.
+While we strive to maintain a stable main branch, it's not guaranteed to be free of bugs or issues.

 ## Android Demo App
-Check out our demo app to see how to integrate Llama Stack into your Android app: [Android Demo App](https://github.com/meta-llama/llama-stack-apps/tree/main/examples/android_app)
+Check out our demo app to see how to integrate Llama Stack into your Android app: [Android Demo App](https://github.com/meta-llama/llama-stack-apps/tree/android-0.0.54.1/examples/android_app)

-The key files in the app are `LlamaStackLocalInference.kt`, `LlamaStackRemoteInference.kts`, and `MainActivity.java`.
+The key files in the app are `ExampleLlamaStackLocalInference.kt`, `ExampleLlamaStackRemoteInference.kts`, and `MainActivity.java`.
 With encompassed business logic, the app shows how to use Llama Stack for both the environments.

 ## Quick Start